gracicot/gracicot.github.io/_posts/2018-05-13-modules-macro.md

 and the paper [p1052r0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1052r0.html).
 I want to make a small post showing what is possible to do, and how we can solve the need for modular macros and find common ground in this story.

-## Macros: A New Start
+## Macros Surviving The Transition

 Modules is not the end of macro.
 I think modules as currently proposed by the TS (not mixing macro in them) has good interactions with macros for most needs.
 I'll show you what I mean with examples of how we can use.

-It makes explicit when macros are included with a module.
-Indeed, it even enforce a separation between preprocessor code and C++ code.
+The current proposal makes it explicit when macros are included with a module.
+Indeed, it even enforce a separation between preprocessor code and C++ code, and I think this is important to keep our interfaces clean.
 Importing a module with macro will look like this:

 ```c++
 // Module and macros "logging.h"